Nebbiolo: United States

 In California, the influence of Italian immigrants in the early history of the state's wine industry introduced Nebbiolo to the United States in the 19th century.
 As Cabernet Sauvignon and Merlot increased in popularity in the 20th century, Nebbiolo—as well as other Italian grape varieties—steadily decreased in plantings.
 Today there are scattered plantings of Nebbiolo throughout the state with the majority located in the jug wine producing region of the Central Valley.
-As California wine producers aim for producing higher quality wines, there has been difficulties in locating ideally suited sites for Nebbiolo and the progress in producing world class California Nebbiolo is considerably behind that of other Italian varietals like Sangiovese, Primitivo and even Barbera and Dolcetto.
+As California wine producers aim to produce higher quality wines, there have been difficulties in locating ideally suited sites for Nebbiolo and the progress in producing world-class California Nebbiolo is considerably behind that of other Italian varietals like Sangiovese, Primitivo and even Barbera and Dolcetto.
 In Washington State, Nebbiolo was first planted in the Red Willow Vineyard in the Yakima Valley AVA in 1985 with the first varietal release in 1987.
 As in California, Washington producers are still trying to figure out which sites are best suited to grow Nebbiolo.
 While the wine is mainly produced as a varietal, some producers make blends with Dolcetto and Syrah added in.

 Australia

 In Australia, winemakers found little early success with Nebbiolo as many of the earliest plantings were inland sites that turned out to be too warm and dry for the grape.
-Research into cooler-climate sites lead to more favourable examples coming from the marginal climate of Victoria's King Valley, and the cooler Adelaide Hills.
+Research into cooler-climate sites leads to more favourable examples coming from the marginal climate of Victoria's King Valley, and the cooler Adelaide Hills.
 Further studies have indicated that the Mornington Peninsula and the Margaret River areas have similar amounts of rainfall, relative humidity and sunshine hours to the Langhe region of Piedmont.
 Bendigo, the Clare Valley and Mudgee, are also currently being explored for their Nebbiolo potential.
-There are now hundreds of Nebbiolo wines produced in Australia, mainly from Victoria’s north-east regions, and the Yarra Valley, and South Australia, in particular the Adelaide Hills.
+There are now hundreds of Nebbiolo wines produced in Australia, mainly from Victoria's north-east regions, and the Yarra Valley, and South Australia, in particular the Adelaide Hills.
 Australian styles produced can be from very light, almost clear, to dark, rich wines.

 Nebbiolo has attracted some seriously obsessive Australian growers and makers over the years, and they have produced some very good examples of the grape.
 In most cases, the Australian regions where the variety does best tend to be ones where clouds of fog are not an uncommon sight in autumn and winter – inland and up high.